KiraCore/Kira-Protocol-Documentation/spec/iteration-0/kip_2.md

 > Place Order

-The default order type in Kira Protocol should be a limit order.
+The default order type in KIRA Network should be a limit order.
 A limit buy order can only be executed at the limit price or lower, and a limit sell order can only be executed at the limit price or higher.
 A limit order can only be filled if the market price reaches it.
 Limit orders do NOT guarantee execution, but ensure that users do not pay more than a defined price.

 Orders placed using `create_limit_order` transaction must be linked to a particular order book by the ID.
 When order is placed user tokens must be locked in the account controlled by the order book module.